Adil Demirbağ

-Adil Demirbağ (born 10 December 1997) is a Turkish professional footballer who plays as a defender for Süper Lig club Konyaspor.
+Adil Demirbağ (born 10 December 1997) is a Turkish professional footballer who plays as a centre back for Turkish Süper Lig club Konyaspor.

 Professional career

 Demirbağ began his career in the lower leagues of Turkey, before joining Konyaspor on 11 September 2019.
 Demirbağ made his professional debut with Konyaspor in a 0-0 Süper Lig tie with Gençlerbirliği S.K. on 19 September 2020.